immcantation/alakazam/docs/topics/makeChangeoClone.md

 add_count
-:   if `TRUE` add an additional annotation column called `COLLAPSE_COUNT` during duplicate removal that indicates the number of sequences that were collapsed.
+:   if `TRUE` add an additional annotation column called `collapse_count` during duplicate removal that indicates the number of sequences that were collapsed.

 verbose